Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ## Results
 Downloading the ``English wikipedia dump`` took about 2 hours and 2.22 hours to extract it.
 2.13 hours were taken by preprocessing the English Wikipedia Dump for the ``raw inputList``, and 2.12 hours for the ``entity inputList``.
 More interesting, 269.43 days in total were taken by the training of the ``English raw`` and ``entity models`` and their evaluation.

-151 different parameter settings were used for training and all the results can be seen in Results.csv.
+151 different parameter settings were used for training and all the results can be seen in [Results.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results.xlsx).

 When taking the average of all spearman scores, the best score is achived with following parameter setting:
 \begin{itemize}